Update: 12/09/20 - I am only working with clients using Zoom video for counselling sessions, and also telephone counselling at this current time.

 How can counselling help you...?

 To seek help requires a leap of faith and I never underestimate the courage it can take to make that leap.
-Making a decision to go for counselling can seem overwhelming and daunting, and having been through issues in my own life I fully appreciate the courage it takes to make this step in coming for counselling and feel it would be a privilege for me to work with you.
+Making the decision to go for counselling can seem overwhelming and daunting, and I fully appreciate the courage it takes to make this step, and I feel it would be a privilege for me to work with you.

 What to expect in the first session...

-During the first session together, we will discuss your needs from therapy and expectations.
+During our first session together, we will discuss your needs from therapy.
 It is also a chance to share information and see if we want to work together.
-There's no commitment to continue with counselling after this session, but if you do we'll generally agree a way forward regarding following sessions on a basis that suits you, weekly, fortnightly or monthly.
+There's no commitment to continue with counselling after this session, but if you do we will generally agree a way forward regarding following sessions on a basis that suits you, weekly, fortnightly or monthly.

 Finally, thank you very much for reading my profile, and I hope to meet you very soon.

 Training, qualifications & experience

 Level 5 Advanced Diploma in Psychotherapeutic Counselling (QCF)